Chimpanzee (Disney Nature)

 1 hr.
 18 mins.

 Critic’s rating: *** stars (out of 4 stars)

-In addition to the mother-son tandem of Isha and Oscar, we're introduced to another tree-climbing cohort named Freddy.
-As a somewhat clumsy way of producing tension in an otherwise innocuous showcase of these pesky primates, we're subjected to another group of trouble-making chimpanzees-led by the menacing Scar (no doubt an intentional reference to Disney’s iconic protagonist in The Lion King) and his monkey business minions.
+In addition to the mother-son tandem of Isha and Oscar, we are introduced to another tree-climbing cohort named Freddy.
+As a somewhat clumsy way of producing tension in an otherwise innocuous showcase of these pesky primates, we are subjected to another group of trouble-making chimpanzees-led by the menacing Scar (no doubt an intentional reference to Disney’s iconic protagonist in The Lion King) and his monkey business minions.
 They look to make trouble for Freddy and Oscar when they innocently travel in their marked territory looking for food.

-Maybe Chimpanzee wasn't meant to be deep on a level of expectation as their televised nature documentary counterparts?
-Nevertheless, this narrative is robustly photographed and has a sincere reverence for showing us the anthropomorphizing of these resilient rascals long identified as being our “genetic”.
-Cousins.
+Maybe Chimpanzee was not meant to be deep on a level of expectation as their televised nature documentary counterparts?
+Nevertheless, this narrative is robustly photographed and has a sincere reverence for showing us the anthropomorphizing of these resilient rascals long identified as being our “genetic” cousins.
 Thankfully, the advanced filmmaking technology allows the moviegoer more flexibility in getting intimate with arousing nature-oriented entertainment.
 Thus, one can revel in the charismatic scope of Chimpanzee beyond its embedded sentimentality.

 Hopefully other family-oriented fodder can be as uplifting and aesthetically layered as the gently gripping Chimpanzee.
 The genre of highlighting the some of the Earth’s most unforgettable inhabitants can be such a stimulating and educational rush to the viewer that cares about the boundaries of their mysterious planet’s playground.

-And if the expressive eyes of baby Oscar doesn't bring an instant grin to your face or a spontaneous tear to your eye then someone is definitely monkeying around with your vacant heart.
+And if the expressive eyes of baby Oscar does not bring an instant grin to your face or a spontaneous tear to your eye then someone is definitely monkeying around with your vacant heart.